 iii.
 In the case of a positive test result of an employee, the EMO will notify the employee’s supervisor by telephone, gather additional information, and advise how to appropriately communicate with the employee’s co-workers and the SHSU community.

 iv.
 Discuss a case by case response plan and advise self-quarantine for those identified as close contacts or recommend a change in departmental operations to affected department director for the division vice president’s approval.

 v.
 To the extent possible, and in accord with federal and state law, maintain confidentiality of the medical privacy and personal identity of symptomatic or tested individuals.

 vi.
 Liaise with MARCOM and report identified positive test results to the SHSU community.

 A. Employees and students are informed via email, the SHSU.edu/coronavirus website, and campus signage to self-monitor for signs and symptoms of COVID-19 and to seek appropriate medical attention if they suspect possible close contact.

 B. Daily cleaning and disinfecting protocols are enhanced, and the university will deep clean/sanitize areas where an individual with a confirmed positive test result worked, studied, or housed.

 C. Areas identified as contaminated by an infected person should be closed until deep cleaning is completed.
+The supervisor should have employees vacate the contaminated area and report the contaminated location to Facilities Management, 936-294-1869, for deep cleaning and sanitization.
 When feasible, cleaning and disinfecting will occur after the area has been closed for 24 hours in line with Center for Disease Control (CDC) recommendations.